Our story begins in 1847

 By 1988 most of the crypts were sold so the Board of Directors entered into a contract with the Mausoleum Construction Co. of America on November 1, 1988.
 The new addition to the Mausoleum has 675 crypts.
 There are eight additional columbarium units for the cremated remains of 320 persons.
 The stained glass "WINDOW OF TRUTH" was removed and placed in the rear of the new addition, thereby enhancing the beautiful center hall.
 It was completed in August 1990.

 The land around the original mausoleum and its new addition has been dedicated for future expansion.
-In the fall of 1992 a "Walking Garden" was planned and begun in the area directly in front of the Mausoleum for the beautification to the cemetery and enhancement of the Mausoleum.
+In the fall of 1992 a "Walking Garden" was planned and begun in the area directly in front of the Mausoleum.
 The garden was dedicated to the memory of all veterans buried in the cemetery in 2003.

 The Cemetery Grounds

 The cemetery has a chapel, built in 1905, which is no longer in use.
 It has a storage vault below to temporarily hold 4 caskets.
 In 1992 and again in 2004, the chapel was repainted.
-The building housing the office, built in 1916, was originally a rest house and luncheon spot to accommodate the horse drawn funerals that took an entire day.
-Also on the grounds, are a well kept home, a garage, an implement building, plus two large greenhouses for the cemetery caretaker, which all were built in 1938.
+The building housing the office, built in 1916, was originally a rest house and luncheon spot to accommodate the horse-drawn funerals that took an entire day.
+Also on the grounds, are a well-kept home, a garage, an implement building, plus two large greenhouses for the cemetery caretaker, which were built in 1938.

-There have been 10,925 people buried in the cemetery as of December 31, 2009.
+Over 11,000 people are buried in this Jewish cemetery.
 Besides the public mausoleum and single graves, there are 1,441 platted family lots, 40 private mausoleums, 2 memorial mausoleums, and 24 sarcophagi.
 The newest section of the cemetery, encompassing 5.5 acres of single graves and family lots, opened in the spring of 2008.
-Note: Some family lots consist of more than one platted lot, and all private mausoleums and sarcophagi are on platted lots.

 In 1991, the Board of Directors had the mounds and ivy removed from all of the single graves and family lots after consultation with other local and out of state cemeteries, with approval of all Rabbis and Temples.
 The cost of maintaining the mounds and ivy on over 9,000 graves was becoming prohibitive.